banjosquash/readme-generator/README-GENERATOR.md

 ## Installation: for this app to work inquirer must be installed in the command line.

 ## Usage:
 to use this app, open index.js.
 In the terminal type ' node index ' and then answer the questions. once you have completed all the questions a README-GENERATOR.md file will appear in the root of your folder.
 ## Licensing: This application is covered under MIT License.

 ## Contributing: If you would like to contribute to this project feel free to reach out to me.

 ## Testing Instructions: testing was done through VS code bash terminal, if you find errors let me know!

-## Questions:
+## Questions: IF you have ant questions feel free to ask!

 Contact Me: